List of Marvel Comics characters: C: Chthon

 Chthon is a character in American comic books published by Marvel Comics.
 The character, first appearing in Marvel Chillers (July 1975) and later named in Avengers #186 (May, 1979), was created by Marv Wolfman, Yong Montano, and Bill Mantlo.
 Chthon uses chaos magic and can warp reality.

 Chthon is an evil Elder God who is the writer of the Darkhold and creator of the Dark Temple on Mount Wundagore.
 He also cursed Scarlet Witch with chaos magic when she was an infant.
 Chthon first attempts to possess Scarlet Witch after driving Modred the Mystic to kidnap the Avengers.
 Chthon faces Spider-Woman, Blade, and other characters.

 He fails again to possess Scarlet Witch during "Dark Reign", when Chthon inhabited Quicksilver's body, after which he is imprisoned in the Darkhold itself by the Vision.

-Following his period of exile, Chthon is freed by the Cletus Kasady version of Carnage, before being banished again.

 During the events of "Secret Empire", Chthon possesses Wanda and influences her to join Hydra's Avengers.
 With members of the Underground and Hydra's Avengers end up in his base, the Ultron/Hank Pym fusion managed to figure out that Scarlet Witch was possessed by Chthon while also mentioning that Vision is suffering from an A.I. virus, and Odinson working with Hydra to reclaim Mjolnir.
 Wanda is freed by Doctor Strange during the final battle against Hydra's forces.

-When Doctor Doom got ahold of the Darkhold, he opened a portal that enabled Chthon to come through.
-Scarlet Witch and Doctor Doom traveled to Other-Realm to face Chthon before he can invade Earth.
-After taking the Darkhold, Scarlet Witch fused with it and defeated Chthon.
-He will return if Scarlet Witch dies as she makes her allies known of it.
-Following Scarlet Witch's revival after she was killed during the Hellfire Gala, Chthon was still inside her.
-Agatha Harkness later snuck into Scarlet Witch's body and stole Chthon's heart.

-During the "Contest of Chaos" storyline, Chthon's remains are used by Agatha Harkness to create a new Darkhold.

-During the "Venom War" storyline, a future version of Dylan Brock arrives in the Flickering Realms with Doctor Strange to seek his help in dealing with mechanical symbiotes.
-During their encounter, Chthon infuses Dylan's weapon with his magic.